-Through Beechwood Books and Friends of the Trans Adirondack Route, Erik Schlimmer is available to present any of these four one-hour-long programs.
+Through Beechwood Books and Friends of the Trans Adirondack Route, Erik Schlimmer is available to present any of these five one-hour-long programs.

-"True Wilderness: The Adirondack Mountains and the Trans Adirondack Route"
+"True Wilderness: The Adirondacks and the Trans Adirondack Route"

-Erik's 100 best images from his exploration of this range during all four seasons are shared among a discussion of adventure, history, and ecology.
+Erik's 100 best images from the largest park and forest preserve in the Lower Forty-Eight are shared among a discussion of adventure, history, and ecology.

 "Adirondack Place Names: Why is That Thing Called That?"

 100 place names are historically decoded in rousing detail via years of place name research.
-As Erik likes to say, "Behind every name there's a story, and the story's usually pretty good."
+As Erik says, "Behind every name there's a story, and the story's usually pretty good."

 "Cradle of the Union: Albany History Uncovered"

-The City of Albany has 800 streets, and thus as many street names.
-In this program, Erik takes audiences on a virtual tour of street names, weaving among war heroes, criminals, founding fathers, and Dutch settlers.
+New York's capital city has 800 streets, and thus as many street names.
+Erik takes audiences on a virtual tour of street names, weaving among war heroes, criminals, Founding Fathers, and settlers.

 During a fourteen-venue tour, 100% of hosts reported they were completely satisfied with our programming.
 During this same tour, 200 audience members were anonymously asked, "Would you attend another presentation by Erik?"
 99% answered "yes," 1% answered "probably," and 0% answered "no."

-Erik possesses a bachelors degree in Speech Communication with a concentration in Public Speaking and a masters degree in Clinical Social Work, and he's been honored with writing, teaching, and speaking awards.
-His programs have been hosted by nearly 100 venues, a few select hosts including Empire State College, Paul Smith's College, Plattsburgh State University, Green Mountain College, the Appalachian Mountain Club, and the Mystic Seaport Museum.
+Erik possesses a Bachelors degree in Speech Communication with a concentration in Public Speaking and a Masters degree in Clinical Social Work, and he's been honored with writing, teaching, and speaking awards.
+He has spoken at more than 100 venues (and broken attendance records at ten of them).
+Hosts include Empire State College, Paul Smith's College, the New York State Library, Plattsburgh State University, Green Mountain College, Appalachian Mountain Club, and Mystic Seaport Museum.

-Small venues such as rural libraries and historical societies within 100 miles of Albany, New York, are asked to meet a $200 fee.
-Large venues such as metropolitan libraries, social clubs, and historical societies, as well as universities, within this range are asked to meet a $600 fee.
+Small venues, such as rural libraries and historical societies, within 100 miles of our headquarters in Colorado Springs are asked to meet a $200 fee.
+Large venues, such as social clubs and universities, are asked to meet a $500 fee.
+Venues more than 100 miles from our headquarters are asked to cover travel costs.
 To present, all we need is a large display table, in-house AV projector and screen, and Internet access.
 We'll take care of the rest.
 To inquire about hosting our programming, visit our Contact page.